edilma/lead-frontend/README.md

 # FRONTEND for the LDS Lead Delivery System
-Created in React and styled with bootstrap
+Created in React and styled with bootstrap.
+Demo is coming